-Campgrounds in the Northern Rivers, Gold Coast and Scenic Rim region can range from primitive camping on a farm bush block, through to a private or council run tourist park with all the mod cons.
-You'll also find camp grounds, car camping and walk-in camping available in many of the World Heritage listed national parks of the region.
+Camping grounds in the Northern Rivers, Gold Coast and Scenic Rim region can range from primitive camp grounds on a farm bush block, through to private tourist parks and council run holiday parks with all the mod cons.
+You'll also find camp grounds, car camping, tent camping and walk-in camping available in many of the World Heritage listed national parks of the region.

 Tariff is indicative only (per night/off peak).

-Book selected campgrounds and tent parks below via Booking.com* or search for more options.
+Book selected "Glamping tents" below via Booking.com* or search for more options.

 Camping in the World Heritage listed national parks of the region is very popular on weekends and during school holidays, with some locations being walk-in bush camping only.
 Booking online in advance for QLD National Parks is recommended.
 At NSW National Parks, it is "first come - best dressed", so you may drive in, and pay your camping fee as directed at self payment stations prior to setting up camp.
 Please note; firearms and pets are not permitted in national parks*.